 It’s also important to note that some insurance companies do not have any no-claims bonus protection whatsoever.
 For instance, Patrona’s economy product will reduce your no claims bonus to zero if you make any claim.

 This is why it’s extremely important to involve a broker if you’re concerned about preserving your no-claims bonus.
 You can call and talk to our car insurance experts from Mon-Fri between 8.30am and 5.30pm on 0818 224433 or 042 9359051.
-We will do our best to help you save money in the event you make a claim.

 If you need an instant car insurance quote, our quote engine checks the Irish market for your specific requirements.